-The excess expenditures over appropriation were funded by prior year fund balance in both Sewer Fund and Stormwater Fund.
+The excess expenditures over appropriation were funded by prior year fund balance in the Sewer Fund and by Transfers In for the Debt Service Fund.

 NOTE 17 RISKS AND UNCERTAINTIES

 As the effects of the Coronavirus pandemic continue to evolve and are dependent upon future developments, the impact of the Coronavirus on the Township's operations and financial results are uncertain at this time.